 Quick add menu available throughout the whole app

-Outcomes and lesson learned
+Outcomes and lessons learned

 There has been a positive response to the MVP, and the company is onboarding customers as we speak.
 Just like we’ve seen in testing, Waasla simplifies supplier management, saves time, and allows managers to keep on top of their teams.